 One of the greatest desires of a caring grandfather is to see his grandchildren reach their full potential.
-Grandfathers can help their grandchildren reach their full potential by passing on life skills, talents, and competencies that the grandfathers have learned over their lifetime.
-Mentoring work refers to the time, effort, and energy grandfathers demonstrate to teach, coach, guide, and correct their grandchildren as the grandchildren learn practical knowledge and skills.
-Grandfathers are motivated to do mentoring work because of grandchildren's needs to be competent in and informed about their world.
-Grandfathers are also motivated to pass on part of themselves—part of their own knowledge and learning—to the next generation.
+He can help them reach their full potential by passing on the life skills, talents, and competencies that he has learned during his life.
+Mentoring work refers to the time, effort, and energy grandfathers demonstrate to teach, coach, guide, and correct their grandchildren as they learn practical knowledge and skills.
+Grandfathers are motivated to do mentoring work because of their grandchildren’s need to be competent in and informed about their world.
+Grandfathers are also motivated to pass on part of themselves—their own knowledge, skills, and learning—to the next generation.

-Mentoring work is an important dimension of grandfatherwork.
-Grandfatherwork "is defined as the effort, energy, time, and resources grandfathers put forth to care for, serve, meet the developmental needs of, and maintain relationships with their descendants" (Bates, 2009, p.
-338).
+Mentoring work is an important dimension of grandfatherwork, which is defined as, “the effort, energy, time, and resources grandfathers put forth to care for, serve, meet the developmental needs of, and maintain relationships with their descendants” (Bates 2009, 338).
 Simply being a grandfather does not take much effort.
 However, grandfathering is more than being a passive observer; it implies action and engagement.
-It means that a grandfather makes a conscious commitment to be present and participate actively in his grandchildren's lives.
-It also means that a grandfather will take a personal interest in helping his grandchildren reach their potential.
+It means that a grandfather makes a conscious commitment to be present and participate actively in his grandchildren’s lives.
+It also means he takes a personal interest in helping his grandchildren reach their potential.

 Benefits to Grandchildren

 Talents, skills, and knowledge that a grandfather attempts to transmit to his grandchildren reflect his occupation, education, and hobbies.
 For example, two brothers who lived with their grandfather when they were children would often tag along when he would wire a house for electricity.
-From their grandfather, these boys learned how to install electrical wiring, and both eventually became professional electricians.
+They learned how to install electrical wiring from their grandfather and both eventually became professional electricians.

 Grandfathers may not always be successful in passing on skills and knowledge.
 Indeed, some grandchildren may not be interested in learning from their grandfathers.
 If learning is accomplished, grandchildren may choose not to put it into practice in their lives.
-Either way, for many grandfathers, the teaching of skills and the sharing of knowledge and talent is important for relationship development and for supporting and nurturing the emotional development of their grandchildren.
+Regardless of the outcomes of his efforts, for many grandfathers, the teaching of skills and the sharing of knowledge and talent is important for relationship development and for supporting and nurturing the emotional development of their grandchildren.

 Benefits to Grandfathers